taubman33/react-router/README.md

 Look at the URL that we're on after clicking on a currency.
 Then look at the Price component.
 How might you write the `path` prop to make it work?

-> Hint: This part is just like defining a route in express.
+> Hint: This part is just like defining a route with a param in express.

 ## We do: Fix prices component (25 min / 1:40)